-The Oregon SRTS website has a host of safety tips for parents who are interested in their student walking and biking to school.
-Also, sign up for the newsletter to get current materials and seasonal safety tips.
+- The Oregon SRTS website has a host of safety tips for parents who are interested in their student walking and biking to school.
+Also, sign up for the newsletter to get current materials and seasonal safety tips - The National Center for SRTS offers tools and training to provide communities the technical support they need to make community-enhancing decisions.